Being a carer often means you might not be able to take time for yourself, or put a lot of your own needs aside for the person you care for.

 Your GP can tell you about services local to you, like IAPT Wiltshire which offers 1-1 support, and a wide range of courses from managing low mood to dealing with stress.

-Finding a private councillor may be a better option for you if you would like to speak to someone quicker and are willing to pay for these services.
+Finding a private counsellor may be a better option for you if you would like to speak to someone quicker and are willing to pay for these services.
 Your GP may be able to recommend someone to you.
-You can also search for local private councillors on the Counselling Directory.
+You can also search for local private counsellors on the Counselling Directory.

 Can I contact Carer Support Wiltshire to talk things through?